Clustering the Sketch: A Novel Approach to Embedding Table Compression: Reproducibility

 \section{Reproducibility}

-The backbone recommendation model, DLRM by \cite{naumov2019deep}, has an open-source PyTorch implementation available on Github which includes an implementation of QR.
-For CQR you need a fast library for KMeans.
+The backbone recommendation model, DLRM by \cite{naumov2019deep}, has an open-source PyTorch implementation available on Github which includes an implementation of CE.
+For CCE you need a fast library for K-means.
 We recommend the open-sourced implementation by \cite{johnson2019billion} for better performance, but you can also use the implementation in Scikit-learn \citep{scikit-learn}.
 The baseline result should be straightforward to reproduce as we closely follow the instructions provided by \cite{naumov2019deep}.
-For the QR methods, we only need to change two functions in the code: \texttt{create\_emb} and \texttt{apply\_emb}.
-We suggest using a class for each QR method; see \cref{fig:cqr:QR_approaches}.
+For the CE methods, we only need to change two functions in the code: \texttt{create\_emb} and \texttt{apply\_emb}.
+We suggest using a class for each CE method; see \cref{fig:cce:CE_approaches}.
 For the random hash function, one could use a universal hash function or \texttt{numpy.random.randint}.

+\paragraph{Measuring the Embedding Compression factor} The most important number from our experimental section is the ``Embedding Compression'' factor in \cref{tab:results}.
+We measure this by training the model with different caps on of parameters in the embedding tables (See e.g. the x-axis in \cref{fig:kaggle_min}.
+E.g. if the Criteo Kaggle dataset has categorical features with vocabularies of sizes $10$, $100$ and $10^6$, we try e.g. to cap this at $8000$, using a full embedding table for the small features, and a CCE table with $8000/16=500$ rows (since each row has 16 parameters).
+This corresponds to a compression rate of $(10+100+10^6)/(10+100+500)\approx 1639.5$.
+Or if we measure only the compression of the largest table, $10^6/500=2000$.
+Unfortunately there's a discrepancy in the article, which we only found after the main deadline, that uses the second measure in the introduction (hence the number 11,000x compression) where as \cref{fig:kaggle_min} uses the first measure (and thus the lower number 8,5000x).

+For the experiments where we only train for 1 epoch, some methods never reach baseline BCE within the number of parameters we test.
+Hence the Compression Rates we report are based on extrapolations.
+For each algorithm we report a range, e.g. 127-155x for CE with Concatenation on Criteo Kaggle 1 epoch.
+Since the loss graphs tend to be convex, the upper bound (155x) is based on a linear interpolation (being optimistic about when the method will hit baseline BCE) and the lower bound (127x) is based on a quadratic interpolation, which only intersects the baseline at a higher parameter count.

+\paragraph{K-means} For the K-means from FAISS, we use \texttt{max\_points\_per\_centroid=256} and \texttt{niter=50}.
+The first parameter sub-samples the number of points to 256 times the number of cluster centroids ($k$), and is the recommended rate after which ``no benefit is expected'' according to the library maintainers.
+In practice we predict the right value will depend on the dimensionality of your data, so using the split into lower dimensional columns is beneficial.
+For niter we initially tried a larger value (300), but found it didn't improve the final test loss.
+We found on Kaggle for PQ, niter=50, BCE=$0.455540$ and niter=300, BCE=$0.455537$.
+For CCE (single epoch, single clustering at half an epoch), niter=50 gave BCE=$0.45928$ and niter=300 gave BCE=$0.45905$, so a very slight improvement, but not enough to make up for the extra training time.

+\paragraph{Datasets} For our experiments, we sub-sampled an eighth of the Terabyte dataset and pre-hashed them using a simple modulus to match the categorical feature limit of the Kaggle dataset.
+For both Kaggle and Terabyte dataset, we partitioned the data from the final day into validation and test sets.
+Using the benchmarking setting of the DLRM code, the Kaggle dataset has around 300,000 batches while the Terabyte dataset has around 2,000,000 batches.